-(Broadcasting Principles),7 the Principles Relating to Remote Sensing of the Earth from Outer Space (Remote Sensing Principles),8 the Principles Relevant to the Use of Nuclear Power Sources in Outer Space (Nuclear Power Sources Principles),9 and the Declaration on International Cooperation in the Exploration and Use of Outer Space for the Benefit and in the Interest of All States, Taking into Particular Account the Needs of Developing Countries (Benefits Declaration).10
+Nuclear Power Sources in Outer Space (Nuclear Power Sources Principles), 9 and the Declaration on International Cooperation in the Exploration and Use of Outer Space for the Benefit and in the Interest of All States, Taking into Particular Account the Needs of Developing Countries (Benefits Declaration).
+10

-- 12. Furthermore, there are General Assembly resolutions concerning space activities, such as resolution 59/115, entitled "Application of the concept of the 'launching State'"; resolution 62/101, entitled "Recommendations on enhancing the practice of States and international intergovernmental organizations in registering space objects"; and resolution 68/74, entitled "Recommendations on national legislation relevant to the peaceful exploration and use of outer space". - 13.
-The Committee has also adopted the Space Debris Mitigation Guidelines of the Committee on the Peaceful Uses of Outer Space 11 and the Safety Framework for Nuclear Power Source Applications in Outer Space.
-12 - 14.
-Under the treaties and principles governing outer space activities, the Secretary-General has been delegated a number of responsibilities which primarily involve the timely dissemination of information received from States.
-The types of information disseminated by the Secretary-General include space object registration data; information on the recovery and return of astronauts and space objects; notifications relating to the launch and re-entry of nuclear-powered space objects; and notifications relating to lunar exploration and habitation, remote sensing, direct broadcasting and outer space activities (including the discovery of harmful phenomena). - 15.
+- 11. Furthermore, there are General Assembly resolutions concerning space activities, such as resolution 59/115, entitled "Application of the concept of the 'launching State'"; resolution 62/101, entitled "Recommendations on enhancing the practice of States and international intergovernmental organizations in registering space objects"; and resolution 68/74, entitled "Recommendations on national legislation relevant to the peaceful exploration and use of outer space". - 12.
+The Committee has also adopted the Space Debris Mitigation Guidelines of the Committee on the Peaceful Uses of Outer Space,11 the Safety Framework for Nuclear Power Source Applications in Outer Space12 and the Guidelines for the Long-term Sustainability of Outer Space Activities of the Committee on the Peaceful Uses of Outer Space.13 - 13.
+Under the treaties and principles governing outer space activities, the Secretary-General has the obligation to carry out a number of responsibilities which primarily involve the timely dissemination of information received from States.
+The types of information disseminated by the Secretary-General include space object registration data; information on the recovery and return of astronauts and space objects; notifications relating to the launch and re-entry of nuclear-powered space objects; and notifications relating to lunar exploration and habitation, remote sensing, direct broadcasting and outer space activities (including the discovery of harmful phenomena). - 14.
 The Office for Outer Space Affairs of the Secretariat assumes the above-mentioned responsibilities on behalf of the Secretary-General.
 The treaty implementation mechanisms of the Office have thus been oriented towards information-gathering, verification, and information dissemination and exchange, with information-gathering relating to the near-Earth space environment (including artificial space objects, near-Earth objects and orbital events) conducted on a daily basis.
 Presently, the primary mechanism used by the Office for information exchange and dissemination is its website.
-The website of the Office provides access to all documents containing information submitted by States and international intergovernmental organizations under the international space law instruments. - 16.
+The website of the Office provides access to all documents containing information submitted by States and international intergovernmental organizations under the outer space treaties, General Assembly resolutions and other instruments. - 15.
 Small and very small satellites and their applications have made it possible for an increasing number of governmental agencies and non-governmental entities, including universities, education and research institutes and industry and the private sector, to participate in space activities and benefit from them.
-Recognizing the requirements under international law for all entities launching and operating satellites, the Office of Outer Space Affairs and the International Telecommunication Union have collaborated to produce a handout document to assist small-satellite developers and operators with space object registration and frequency management.
+Recognizing the requirements under international law relevant to all entities launching and operating satellites, the Office of Outer Space Affairs and the International Telecommunication Union have collaborated to produce a handout document to assist small-satellite developers and operators with space object registration and frequency management.
 The handout also covers information on authorization and licensing of satellite missions and space debris mitigation measures.
 It is entitled "Guidance on space object registration and frequency management for small and very small satellites" and is available for download on the website of the Office for Outer Space Affairs.